February 22, 2012 ~ Shabbat TERUMAH. Maqam HOSENI.

 Psalms, Proverbs and Job

 The system of cantillation signs used throughout the Tanakh is replaced by a very different system for these three poetic books.
-These books are referred to as “sifre emet” (Books of Truth), the word “emet” meaning “truth”, but also being an acronym for the first letters of the three books (Iyov, Mishle, Tehillim).
-(The short narratives at the beginning and end of Job use the prose system, but the bulk of the book uses the poetic system.)
+These books are referred to as “sifre emet”, also being an acronym for the first letters of the three books (Iyov, Mishle, Tehillim).

 The system for the poetic books uses many of the same symbols as the prose system, but often for entirely different purposes.